-Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-It arises mainly where receivables and payables exist due to transactions entered in foreign currency.
-The Company is exposed to foreign currency's assets and liabilities risk at year end.
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign It arises mainly where receivables and payables exist due to transactions entered in foreign currency.
+The Company is exposed to fc assets and liabilities risk at year end.